sparkflows/sparkflows-docs/docs/databricks/databricks-custom-node.rst

 Its updated for scorecardpy here.

-It shows the default template which you can update
+It shows the default template which you can update for scorecardpy.

 .. figure:: ../_assets/developer-guide/code.PNG
    :alt: Custom Processor